codefornirvana/remind/README.md

 ### Prerequisites

-Presently Remind works only on Linux based platform.
+Presently Remind works only on Linux based platforms.
 So you got to get a copy of any linux distro for running this utility.

 ### Installing